What does it really take to get lean or reach your health and body composition goals?

 • Get at least seven and a half hours of sleep per night.

-• Spend at least 10–15 minutes per day practicing stress management or mindfulness.
+• Spend 10–15 minutes daily practicing stress management or mindfulness.

 Level 5 - Fitness Model Lean / Six-Pack